BelaPlatform/bela_newBlog/docs/_drafts/2018-02-27-opal-rhythm-computer-dmx-krew.markdown

 integrated sampler and sequencer, especially for drums, but I still never got the idea that you would want a sampler to colour the sound in any way.
-The first time I heard aliasing from a sampler was when Bass Junkie brought his [EIII](http://www.matrixsynth.com/2016/01/e-mu-emulator-iii-rack-rm45-disk-drive.html) to my house to mix tracks like this:
+The first time I heard aliasing from a sampler was when Bass Junkie brought his [EIII](http://www.vintagesynth.com/emu/emulator3.php) to my house to mix tracks like [this](https://www.kudosrecords.co.uk/track/btcd001/4/cybernet-systems-delta-city.html).

-{% include youtube.html youtube="dyiWwY8zBYY" %}

 10 years later I had read the internet hype about [SP1200s](http://www.vintagesynth.com/emu/sp1200.php), [MPC60s](http://www.vintagesynth.com/akai/mpc60.php) and